(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Remember, it is very important to act quickly so that the skunk spray (which is actually an oil) can be neutralized before it gets soaked into your dog's coat.

-Here are some points that you may want to bear in mind next time you are faced with a dog sprayed by a skunk:
+Here are some points to bear in mind next time you are faced with a dog sprayed by a skunk:

 The key to removing skunk smell is to actually neutralize the odor - not to mask it with some kind of deodorant.
 If the skunk smell is not neutralized, it will stay on your dog (and your house) for a long time.
 The smell will be especially noticeable on damp rainy days or if your dog gets wet.